wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 ### Dashboards

-Import the dashboards from dashboards directory to get started.
+Import the dashboard JSON's from dashboards directory to get started.